hypered/thebacknd/README.md

   This could easily be replaced by a small virtual machine.
-One advantage the "serverless" "functions" have is that they can "scale to zero" (they don't inccur any costs when they are unused), while still being ready to accept calls.
+One advantage the "serverless" "functions" have is that they can "scale to zero" (they don't incur any costs when they are unused), while still being ready to accept calls.

   Another advantage "functions" have is that they can also be scheduled, which